poliorcetics/named-arguments-rfc/03-reference-level-explanation.md

 let _ = new(adding:);
 ```

-This would not be a function call (made clear by the `:` at the end).
-In case of several arguments,
+This would not be a function call (made clear by the `:` at the end of the parameter list).
+In case
-it would be used as `new(adding:and:)`.
+of several arguments, it would be used as `new(adding:and:)`.

 This would not raise a problem with type ascription because there would be no type after the `:`s,
 especially after the last one and so the compiler would be able to unambiguously decide what is